 Nation, State, and Economy

-In Nation, State, and Economy, Mises takes up the question of the proper political order to sustain the peace in the age of democracy.
+In Nation, State, and Economy, Mises takes up the question of the proper political order to sustain peace in the age of democracy.
 It was published less than a year after Austria’s defeat in World War I, and examines and compares prewar and postwar political and economic conditions.
-He argues that each country’s prosperity supports rather than undercuts the prosperity of other countries.
+Unlike so many at the time, Mises argues that each country’s prosperity supports rather than undercuts the prosperity of other countries.

 Other Books By - Ludwig von Mises